hillaryychan/COMP3141/notes/05_Effects-and-State.md

     throw new Exception();
     ```

-An **external effect** is an effect that is ***observable*** outside the function.
+An **external effect** is an effect that is ***observable outside*** the function.
 The observer doesn't necessarily have to be a user; it can be other functions.
 Examples: console, file and network IO; termination and non-termination; non-local control flow; modifying global variables etc.
 **Internal effects** are not observable from outside.
-They are contained within the function that is doing them
+They are contained within the function that is doing them.
 Examples: modifying local variables

 Memory effects can be internal or external depending on the scope of memory being accessed.
-Global memory accesses are *external*
+Global memory accesses are *external*.

 ### Purity